Matt Dusk: Life and career

-Dusk was born on November 19, 1978 in Toronto, Ontario, Canada.
+Dusk was born on November 19, 1978, in Toronto, Ontario, Canada.
 From an early age, he wanted to become a performer.
 At the age of seven, he was accepted into St. Michael's Choir School, where he remained for eleven years.
-He performed opera and classical music but after hearing Tony Bennett, Bob Fenton, and Sarah Vaughan when has seventeen he began to change his musical direction.
+He performed opera and classical music but after hearing Tony Bennett, Bob Fenton, and Sarah Vaughan when he was seventeen he began to change his musical direction.
 In 1998, he won the Canadian National Exhibition Rising Star Competition.
 He intended to take over the family business, and in 1998 he went to York University in Toronto to study economics.
 After one year, he decided to switch to music.
 He studied jazz theory with John Gittins, jazz vocal with Bob Fenton, and attended master classes taught by Oscar Peterson.
 He was awarded the Oscar Peterson Scholarship and graduated in 2002.

 Before Dusk secured a record deal, he recorded four albums independently.
 In March 2003, he signed a deal with Decca.
 In 2004 he was invited to the Golden Nugget Casino in Las Vegas to perform as in-house entertainer for the filming of the television show The Casino.

-His debut album, Two Shots, was released on June 5, 2004 and was certified gold in Canada.
+His debut album, Two Shots, was released on June 5, 2004, and was certified gold in Canada.
 The album produced the hit single "Two Shots of Happy, One Shot of Sad", which was written by Bono and The Edge of the rock band U2.
 This song was the theme for The Casino.
 Dusk followed up his debut album with a holiday EP entitled Peace on Earth which was released on November 30, 2005.

 In January 2006, Dusk traveled to Los Angeles to record his second album, Back in Town at Capitol Studio A. He recorded with a 58 piece orchestra conducted by Patrick Williams and Sammy Nestico and recorded by Al Schmitt.
 Back in Town includes a mix of jazz standards and originals and was released in June 2006.

-Good News was released on October 27, 2009 in Poland and Canada.
+Good News was released on October 27, 2009, in Poland and Canada.
 The album paid tribute to the crooner style but was produced in a contemporary style.
 In late 2009, Good News was certified gold in Poland.

 In March 2010, Dusk recorded the soundtrack to the TV series Call Me Fitz.
 On August 25, 2010, Dusk recorded a live DVD concert special for PBS which aired in America in December 2010 and across the world in 2011.
 The concert was recorded live at the Rio All Suite Hotel and Casino in Las Vegas with a 17 piece big band.